sixertoy/grunt-mustacher/README.md

 grunt
 ```

-> Open your browser at http://localhost:9000
+> Four outputs, open your browser at http://localhost:9000

 <a name="config"></a>
 ### Grunt Configuration